Git974/PeopleFinder-API-Laravel/README.md

 # How to download the repository

 - If you are using XAMPP Server on your system, open your htdocs folder and create the empty directory for project
-- Open your terminal navigate to that directory
+- Open your terminal, then navigate to that directory
 - Run the command ```git clone repository-link .```
 - To make sure everything is installed run the command ```composer install```